 I have blamed many of my misgivings on procrastination.
 I have shamelessly named my habit of vacillating, responsible for every failure in my life, every incomplete project.

-It’s mainly to keep my mind away from the workout that lets me keep going without feeling tired too early and secondly, I try to use up that hour doing stuff I rarely get time for later in the day.
-Anyway I digress.
+It’s mainly to keep my mind away from the workout that keeps me going without feeling tired too early.
+Secondly, I try to use up that hour doing stuff I rarely get time for later in the day.

 It was an age when I understood that my mum (whom I have always longed to be my best friend) could never be on the same page as me in anything in life.
 We are so poles apart that us agreeing on one thing happens only when one of us chooses to stay quiet for the sake of peace or any other important reason.

 Since I had noted this very early in my life, I have also learnt to scoot around, without hurting her, letting her have her way while doing what I like my way.

 Coming back to the main topic I was writing about.
 Procrastination.

 Wait a second, wasn’t what I had been doing above already an example of how easily I lose focus of task at hand and then go on doing things that are satisfying but aren’t fruitful or productive in any way?

 This is exactly where I differ from my mum.
 You will never see her procrastinate.
 She is so focused in life, about all she wants that she could put to shame a magnifying lens in focusing the sun-rays to burn a piece of paper.

 Not being able to procrastinate, makes my mum’s worrier mind (that’s where I have inherited mine from) stay focused on things bothering her endlessly and she lets them burn her inside slowly but surely.